Numigi/odoo-stock-addons/stock_picking_internal_partner/README.rst

 -------------

 As a user with the Inventory Manager right, I go to the `Inventory / Configuration / Operations Types` menu.
-I see a new checkbox added to the form view of `Internal` type operations.
+I see a new checkbox `Set warehouse address as partner of transfe` is added to the form view of `Internal` type operations.

 This checkbox is checked by default on all internal types of operations when installing the module.